Screening? Try our Mouse Fecal Panel:

 • Shorten the time required to confirm a clinical diagnosis of EMCV infection.

-• Ensure that rodent colonies are free of this virus
+• Help ensure that rodent colonies are free of this virus

 • Early prevention of spread of EMCV among a colony